 Upon successful completion of the ADN Option for Licensed Practical Nurses curriculum and assigned comprehensive review activities, the student is awarded an Associate in Applied Science Degree and is eligible for the NCLEX-RN exam.
-After passing this examination, the graduate receives registered nurse status.

 Students should be aware that they will travel a distance for clinical experience and that some clinical experiences will be scheduled during evening/night hours and weekends.
 Online access for web-enhanced course assignments is required.
 Computer labs on campus are available during designated hours.
 Drug testing may be required by individual agencies.
 Criminal background checks and adult/dependent abuse checks will be required for all incoming students.
 Results of the background and abuse checks will be reviewed by the State Department of Human Services to determine eligibility for clinical enrollment in the program.
 Costs for requirements will be the responsibility of the student.

 Further information regarding progression in the program and specific program policies is provided to the student in the ADN Handbook.
 Students are provided this handbook during the first ADN class day.
 Students are referred to this handbook throughout the program.

 Tuition is based on the number of credit hours and legal residence and is subject to change or modification.
 To see the current cost per semester hour click here.

 Financial assistance is available in the form of grants, scholarships, loans, and part-time employment (work study).
 Students apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 For more information on Financial Aid click here.